10 Amazing Baked Fish Lemon Garlic Fillets That Take 20 Minutes or Less

 How do I scale this recipe for fewer or more people?

-Scale linearly by fillet count.
-Keep oil and lemon ratios roughly the same per fillet.
-For larger batches, use multiple trays spaced evenly in the oven and rotate trays halfway through for even heat distribution.
+Scale linearly by fillet count and keep oil and lemon ratios consistent per fillet.
+For large batches, avoid overcrowding and rotate trays for even heat distribution.

 See also: Baked Fish